soapboxfork/ombuds-spec/doc/record-encoding-formats.md

 Criteria
 --------
-To assess each encoding format, three criterea are used:
+To assess each encoding format, three criterion are used:

-- The likelyhood a record will be included in a block.
+The likelyhood a record will be included in a block.
 :   When records are stored at a sufficient depth in the block chain, these records are considered
     "public" meaning they are almost impossible to censor.
     As a derivative of the block chain, the public record is comprised of the records within mined blocks.